Vamsicse/DailyCodingProblemSolutions/README.md

 Given pre-order and in-order traversals of a binary tree, write a function to reconstruct the tree.

-For example, given the following preorder traversal:
+For example, given the following preorder:

 ```
 [a, b, d, e, c, f, g]
 ```

-And the following inorder traversal:
+And the following inorder:

 ```
 [d, b, e, a, f, c, g]